ManojNair/ps-cks-cluster-setup-netpol/Clip2b.md

     ports:
     - protocol: UDP
       port: 53
+EOF
 ```

 `policyTypes: - Egress`—we're controlling outbound traffic.
 Once you specify this, the pod becomes isolated for egress.
 Only explicitly allowed connections work.

 `egress:`—this lists allowed outbound connections.

-First rule: `to: - podSelector: matchLabels: tier: database`—backend can connect TO database pods on TCP 3306.
+First rule: `to: - podSelector: matchLabels: tier: database`—backend can connect TO database pods on TCP 5432.
 The `to` field is like `from` but reversed.

 Second rule—and this is critical—DNS.
 We're allowing connections to kube-system on UDP port 53.